Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Introduction

+Unfortunately, the polyhedral methods for single-task algorithms do not generalize well to the multi-task setting because the usual conditioning event for single-task methods does not have a simple characterization under joint model selection.
+Remarkably, there is a proper subset of the usual conditioning event that makes selective inference feasible for our particular MTL procedure without sacrificing much power, leading to an easy-to-solve system of estimating equations.
+To the best of our knowledge, this is the first selective inference method for the multi-task setting.

-The rest of the paper is organized as follows.
-Section \ref{sec:method} explains our algorithm for estimating the shared sparsity structure, and Section \ref{sec:MLE} develops methods for MLE-based inference.
-We consider the empirical performance of our methods on simulated data in Section \ref{sec:simulations} and apply them to multi-task fMRI data from the ABCD study in Section \ref{sec:ABCD}.
+The remaining paper is organized as follows.
+Section \ref{sec:method} presents our algorithm for estimating the shared sparsity structure.
+Section \ref{sec:MLE} develops our method for MLE-based selective inference.
+In Section \ref{sec:ABCD}, we apply our methods to the ABCD study data for identifying the neurobiological underpinnings of fluid and crystallized intelligence.
+A brief discussion in Section \ref{discussion} concludes our paper.